nextgenbio/nextgenbio/workshops.md

 ## The next workshop

 The next workshop will run on 17-18th June 2018 at the University of Leeds.
 Unlike our previous workshops, this one is aimed at researchers who are comfortable with command line.
-[Register here.](https://forms.gle/jd5sym9nz8W7NjnK7)

 ### Venue